ScriptIdiot/MergedBloodHoundQueries/README.md

 # MergedBloodHoundQueries
-Added the Azure part from hausec / Bloodhound-Custom-Queries to CompassSecurity / BloodHoundQueries
+Added the Azure part from hausec / Bloodhound-Custom-Queries to CompassSecurity / BloodHoundQueries and some Azure queries from the course CARTP

 Replace the .json file located in C:\Users\username\AppData\Roaming\BloodHound\customqueries.json